-Police: Ferguson activist found dead in burning car
+Police: Ferguson activist found shot in burning car

 Seals' Twitter bio said he was a "Businessman, Revolutionary, Activist, Unapologetically BLACK, Afrikan in AmeriKKKa, Fighter, Leader."

-Describing Seals as a factory line worker and hip-hop musician, The St. Louis American said he was highly vocal during the Ferguson protests that followed Brown's death in August 2014.
+Describing Seals as a factory line worker and hip-hop musician, The St. Louis American reported he was highly vocal during the Ferguson protests that followed Brown's death in August 2014.

 When a grand jury declined to indict Officer Darren Wilson in Brown's killing, it was Seals seen in video footage and photos embracing Brown's distraught mother, Lesley McSpadden, as Brown's stepfather angrily told the crowd, "Burn this bitch down."